FuchenUSTC/BCN/datasets/DATASETS.md

 - n(v)_word_video_title.txt

 ### n(v)_word_video.csv
-Each line in these two files contains a video id, the start time and end time (second) for the sampled clip and the corresponding query id.
+Each line in these two files contains a video id, the start time and end time (second) for the sampled video clip and the corresponding query id.

 ### n(v)_word_query.txt
 Each line in these two files contains a query label.
 The query id in `n(v)_word_video.csv` file is the column index of the `n(v)_word_query.txt` file.